-More traditional philanthropy in Canada is focused around making arms-length grants to charities, many of which are hospitals and health institutions, universities and larger community centres and arts organisations (museums, festivals etc.).
+More traditional philanthropy in Canada is focused around making arm’s-length grants to charities, many of which are hospitals and health institutions, universities and larger community centres and arts organisations (museums, festivals etc.).
 Many foundations are place-based in their grantmaking and focus on their immediate communities.
-There is relatively little international foundation granting.
+There is relatively little international (cross-border) giving.
 Foundations have been crucial as supporters of the local university, the local theatre, the local nature reserve or the local homeless refuge.
 While these commitments will continue, there may be more direct involvement of the foundation board and staff in projects, and more collaborative funding.
 One indicator of the latter trend is the growing number of affinity groups among philanthropic organisations in Canada.

 What role will philanthropy take?

 Foundations are starting to move beyond the isolated grantmaking role to roles that involve them as partners with others in the corporate sector and with governments.
 Foundations (just a few but an increasing number) are willing to play an advocacy role.
 The federal government announced in November 2018 a major investment in a social finance fund that will certainly involve more foundations in becoming social impact investors.
 The government is also changing and removing the limits on advocacy activities by charities which will perhaps encourage more foundations to become engaged in public policy development.
 And the federal government is also taking important steps to encourage more funders and donors to become involved in supporting public benefit media in Canada.

 Will Canada’s philanthropy be more nationally focused or also regional and global?